 Contact with rotating drill piece can result in lacerations to the hands and fingers.
-Handling drill pieces for replacement or removal can result in puncture wounds to the hands and fingers

-Flammable materials in contact with waste drilled material can result in a fire causing first, second and third degree burns to the skin or respiratory illness from inhalation of smoke.
+Flammable materials in contact waste drilled material can result in a fire causing first, second and third degree burns to the skin or respiratory illness from inhalation of smoke.

-Lifting and carrying the drill to and from storage / workbench or from area to area can result in acute or chronic lower back and or musculoskeletal injuries.
+Lifting and carrying the drill to and from storage / workbench or area to area can result in lower back and or musculoskeletal injuries.